We may earn money or products from the companies mentioned in this post.

 Know the meal options

 Is there a restaurant in the hotel?
 If so, I look up the menu.
-If there aren’t gluten, dairy free options, then I search for local eateries nearby, or plan to bring food (after making sure our room has a fridge and microwave)
+If there aren’t gluten, dairy free options, or something everyone will like, then I search for local eateries nearby, or plan to bring food (after making sure our room has a fridge and microwave).

 Pack for downtime